-How much do Hi Tech companies spend marketing their technology?
+How much do tech companies spend marketing their technology?
 How much do you spend?
 How much should you spend?
 Find out how you compare.
 Are big competitors outspending you?
 Probably.
 Do you need to match them?
 Probably not but, whatever you spend, be sure that growth - not just activity - is the result.

 In this post, we look at:

-- How much global hi tech players spend
+- How much global technology players spend

-- How much Aussie hi tech companies spend
+- How much Aussie tech companies spend

 - How they spend their budgets